korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_18_WorkingWithDatabases/README.md

 So if it returns **false**,
 I'll print that the _storefront_ schema does not exist.
 AndI'll set up the usual _catch_ clause here.
-I'll set up my environment variables, as part of the run configuration.
+I'll set up my environment variables as part of the run configuration.
 You've seen me do this several times by now, so I'll just do it real quickly.